• NSCAA Premiere; Curitiba Brazil

 In 2011, with the support of longtime friend and club president Jim Vogt, Harry took on a new project at Met Oval.
 He provided the club with teams in progressive age groups from U8-14.
 Teams now played under the Met Oval/SABA banner in the NYCSL and the top SABA players represented Met Oval at the Pre-Academy and Academy level.
 Harry increased club enrollment to an average of 200 players by 2012, before leaving to start a new venture.

-In 2013, Harry restructured SABA to establish independence.
+In Fall 2012, Harry restructured SABA to establish independence.
 The club now sustains its own resources to register players, acquire home fields, enter leagues and tournaments, and streamline uniform designs and delivery.
 In just a short time, SABANYC has become a recognizable brand, continuing to maintain a positive reputation throughout Brooklyn and the NYC Metropolitan area.

 Success coaching at the youth level